-If you are a business owner, you probably feel the pain of collection debt from some of your business clients.
-One of the areas that is often not planned for when building a business, is the whole area of collecting owed debt.
-Since most business pay for services received, it’s a natural tendency to think this will not be a big problem.
-Unfortunately it’s often a cause of significant income loss, and unexpected loss of man hours in the collection process.
+If you are a business owner, you know the pain of collecting a debt from a client.
+Since most businesses pay for services received, it’s a natural tendency to think this will not be a big problem.
+Unfortunately, it’s often a cause of significant income loss.
+Debt collection also creates unexpected loss of man hours in the collection process.
 Proper professional and courteous communication can often solve these problems while they are small.
-Once the problem becomes larger, and the time since the debt was originally owed increases, the options to collect become more expensive and complex.
+Once the problem becomes larger and the time since the debt was originally owed increases, the options to collect become more expensive and complex.

 Types of Late Paying Customers and Clients